tqtezos/stablecoin/docs/specification.md

 <description>
 ```

-Top-level contracts parameter type MUST have all entrypoints listed below.
+* Top-level contract parameter type MUST have all entrypoints listed below.
-Each entrypoint MUST be callable using the default entrypoints machinery of Michelson by specifying **entrypoint_name** and a value of the type `X` (its argument).
+* Each entrypoint MUST be callable using the default entrypoints machinery of Michelson by specifying **entrypoint_name** and a value of the type `X` (its argument).
+* The previous bullet point implies that each `X` must have a field annotations with the corresponding entrypoint name.
+In the definitions below it may be omitted, but it is still implied.

 ## Standard FA2 Token Functions